 The bedroom interiors have been decorated in a modern style.
 The newly built bedrooms and spa bedrooms selected a high-quality fabric for its furnishings ‘made in Germany’, which include curtains, bedspreads and cushion covers from the COORDN8 print collection.

-The ideas behind the COORDN8 collection, designed in a Nordic style come from British designer Emily Tyers.
-Inspired by nature, it was her intention to create recurring, organic shapes that are ideally suited to a print collection.
+The ideas behind the COORDN8 collection, designed in a Nordic style, were all inspired by nature - with the intention to create recurring, organic shapes that are ideally suited to a print collection.

 Sophie Robinson, Blueprint Interior Architecture, led the interior design of the 209 bedrooms at Studley Castle.
 She chose the fabrics from Germany for a number of reasons.
 “We always seek fabrics which are both practical and hard-wearing and drapilux fabrics fulfil both the practical and technical requirements expected by our clients.
 They are flame-retardant, easy to clean and hard-wearing textiles.
 The multi-purpose fabrics that we selected, reflected our desire to find designs which had botanical and natural prints and textures to create a relaxed bedroom interior influenced by the expansive, beautiful countryside views of Warwickshire from the hotel.
 Several colour schemes were selected and some recoloured to suit the design scheme and coordinated using the natural print designs from the COORDN8 range.”